ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Furthermore, multisig threshold specifies how many of those control addresses are required to sign any such tx.

-The simplest case of no multisig, is having 1 control key and threshold of 1, as in [this tutorial](./create-a-mainnet-subnet).
+The simplest case without multisig, is having 1 control key and threshold of 1, as in [this tutorial](./create-a-mainnet-subnet).
 In this case there is only one control address for the subnet operations, and it will always be the same.